-This lab covers the experiments in Database System lab.
-The OU has given 6 experiments in the syllabus out of which first two experiments are based on the lexical Analyzer, following four experiments deals with predictive parser, tree generated by the parser

-LALR bottom up parser for given language, and convert the BNF rules into ignore redundant spaces, tabs and newlines.
-It should also ignorecomments.

-Yacc form, and Program to generate machine code from the abstract syntax
+This lab covers the experiments in Compiler Design lab.
+The JNTU has given 6 experiments in the syllabus out of which first two experiments are based on the lexical Analyzer, following four experiments deals with predictive parser, LALR bottom up parser for given language, and convert the BNF rules into Yacc form, and Program to generate machine code from the abstract syntax tree generated by the parser

 1. Design a Lexical analyzer for the above language.
-The lexical analyzershould
+The lexical analyzer should ignore redundant spaces, tabs and newlines.
+It should also ignore comments.
 Although the syntax specification